Query

 • Discuss campus, community, and digital wellness trends that peer educators and/or advisors need to be aware of.

-• Highlight best practices that serve to amplify the voices and experiences of historically marginalized populations engaging in peer education work.
+• Highlight best practices for amplifying the voices and experiences of historically marginalized populations engaging in peer education work.

 Sexual Violence Prevention and Response Conference